danhans42/nxflash/README.md

 **Examples**

-* Upload ROM - 'nxflash.py -ru /dev/ttyUSB0 caetla038.bin'
+* Upload ROM - 'nxflash.py -ur /dev/ttyUSB0 caetla038.bin'
-* Download ROM - 'nxflash.py -rd /dev/ttyUSB0 ar_backup.bin'
+* Download ROM - 'nxflash.py -dr /dev/ttyUSB0 ar_backup.bin'
-* Download BIOS -'nxflash.py -rb /dev/ttyUSB0 scph1002.bin'
+* Download BIOS -'nxflash.py -db /dev/ttyUSB0 scph1002.bin'
-* Upload+Run EXE - 'nxflash.py -re /dev/ttyUSB0 greentro.exe'
+* Upload+Run EXE - 'nxflash.py -run /dev/ttyUSB0 greentro.exe'

 ## Xkiller & Xplorer + Parallel Port

 Xflash supported dumping/flashing using a parallel port connection in conjunction with xkiller.
 This support has been left untouched in NXFLASH.
 I havent tested it as I dont have a windows machine running with a parallel port.
 The main point of the features I added is to try and get away from being tied to using a parallel port.
 I understand that serial isn't faster but when you can upload a ROM and flash it in a few minutes I really dont see a problem.
+Its left here for those who may want to use a parallel port and xkiller.

 ## Flashing from CD